 STEP 1: DETOX!!

 You’ve been using unsafe products or maybe all you use is water and oil.
 Either way, you want to start your journey with a clean slate.
-VilVah Anti-dandruff shampoo or Arata Shampoo is very clarifying in nature.
-You can use either shampoo to clarify.
-Use my code HONESTLIZ on their official websites for discounts!
+Arata Shampoo is clarifying – Use my code HONESTLIZ for 20% off on orders over INR 999!

 My Favorite way to Detox – Bentonite Clay Mask!!
 I do this shampoo mask every 2 -3 weeks.
 It remineralizes my hair, detoxes my scalp, encourages hair growth, defines better curl clumps, and overall promotes scalp and hair health!
 Love it!
 It’s super affordable too.
 Yes, I know you’re looking at the price right now, but that dabba is going to last you a year!
 So, on average that’s spending only INR 100 per month to have healthy, detoxed hair and scalp – which is super pocket-friendly if you ask me 🙂 Find the method detailed in this Bentonite Post.